 Withdrawal differs from person to person.
 And, differs between various substances.
 For example, someone detoxing from alcohol may experience different withdrawal symptoms than someone detoxing from heroin.
 So, every person can expect their own unique experience when it comes to experiencing withdrawal symptoms.
 But, fortunately, while there are detox symptoms of other substances that can be so severe that they can be fatal, those of heroin withdrawal are not.
 So, if you’re considering detoxing from heroin, know that while it may be challenging, you cannot die from the symptoms you’ll experience.
 And, once it’s over, you’ll be able to begin your new life of sobriety.

 Woefully, many women struggling with heroin addiction don’t get the help they need for fear that the heroin withdrawal timeline is lengthy.
 However, the entire heroin withdrawal timeline only lasts about a week.
-While other substances may take longer to be removed from the body’s systems, heroin withdrawal begins about 6 hours after a person’s last dose, peaks in about two days, and ends after about a week.
+While other substances may take longer to leave the body’s systems, heroin withdrawal begins about 6 hours after a person’s last dose, peaks in about two days, and ends after about a week.

 So, when thinking of the heroin withdrawal timeline, understand that it’s just a week of your life.
 A week that can put you in the position of leaving this dangerous and deadly addiction in the past.
 Losing a week of your life to focusing on detox is definitely worth getting the healing you need to establish recovery.